ThisIsDjonathan/spotify-liker/README.md

 ## ✨ What is this?

-Spotify Liker is a two-part system:
+DJ Spotify Liker is a two-part system:

 - A **Next.js app** (deployed on Vercel) where users authenticate with Spotify
 - A **background worker** (hosted on a VPS with Coolify) that goes through your playlists and likes all songs asynchronously